mhd0003/au_uav_pkg_groovy/README.md

 Auburn ATTRACT
 ==============

-Unmanned aerial vehicles (UAVs) are increasingly in popularity and usability in many civil and military applications.
-For a safe deployment of a fleet of UAVs operating over a limited airspace, collision avoidance algorithms are needed.
-Therefore, Auburn University launched a project to fly autonomously, safely, and efficiently six to twelve UAVs.
+Unmanned aerial vehicles (UAVs) are increasing in popularity and usability in many civil and military applications.
+For a safe deployment of a fleet of UAVs operating over a limited airspace, collision avoidance is needed.
+To solve this issue, Auburn University launched a project to fly autonomously, safely, and efficiently six to twelve UAVs.
 This project, dubbed ATTRACT, aims to design and implement an aerial and terrestrial test bed for research and teaching in aerospace engineering, computer science, and mathematics.
 The au_uav_pkg contains everything involved in the Auburn ATTRACT project.

 Key Components
 --------------